The Bankrate promise

-Before a mortgage loan originator can help you through the financing process, though, they will need to convince you that working with them (and the lender they represent) is your best option.
-Because of that, some loan originators can appear and act like salespeople.
+Before a mortgage originator can help you through the financing process, though, they will need to convince you that working with them (and the lender they represent) is your best option.
+Because of that, some mortgage loan originators can appear and act like salespeople.

 Since 2008, loan originators have been subject to stricter state licensing and other requirements, including the mandate to act in the best interests of borrowers whenever possible.
-That said, you shouldn’t ever feel pressured by a loan originator to commit to a certain mortgage product without first understanding what the offer entails.
+That said, you shouldn’t ever feel pressured by a mortgage originator to commit to a certain mortgage product without first understanding what the offer entails.

 Types of mortgage loan originators